RedChow/QCovidTracker/README.md

   ![Alt text](/screenshots/AZ_tracing.png?raw=true "Tracing")
   Right-clicking will be up a context menu in which the user can select/deselect a "Tracing" option.

+   There also exist options for zooming in and out using the mouse, using the arrow keys, and by using A, W, S, and D keys (not case-sensitive).

    <h2>Environment</h2>
         This was developed on Fedora 31 and openSUSE Tumbleweed using Qt Creator 4.12.3, Qt 5.14.2, and PostgreSQL 12.3.